adilanwar2399/ESBMC_Vampire_Project_LLM_Integration_Pipeline/Code/README.md

 Here the generic pipeline code for the LLM Integration of this Project will be.

-Pipeline_1.py is the Latest basic one.
+Pipeline_1.py is the Latest Basic one.

 Pipeline_2.py is the Latest Iterative one.